brooklynrail/brooklynrail-platform/content/events/2022/01/smart-contracts-arent-and-other-legal-issues-in-blockchain-and-art.md

 title: Smart Contracts Aren't, and other legal issues in blockchain and art
 deck: Featuring Erika R. Knierim, Sarah C. Odenkirk, and Charlotte Kent
 summary: Lawyers Erika R. Knierim and Sarah C. Odenkirk join Rail Editor-at-Large Charlotte Kent for a conversation.
-We conclude with a poetry reading.
+We conclude with a reading of poems by Matthea Harvey.
 people:
   - person: erika-r-knierim
   - person: sarah-c-odenkirk